 The above rules apply for all clauses with the exception of clause 7.9.

-For a Redcap UE the requirements in Section 7 assume that the receiver is equipped with a minimum of single Rx antenna port.< end of changes #1>
+A Redcap UE is required to be equipped with a minimum of single Rx antenna port and maximum of two Rx antenna ports.
+Clause 7 requirements for four Rx antenna ports do not apply to a RedCap UE.

+< end of changes #1>

 < start of changes #2>